klaasnicolaas/Student-homeassistant-config/README.md

 ## Needing Help or Questions?

-If you have a specific question about my configuration send me a Private Message on the HA forum, my username over there is **[Klaasnicolaas](https://community.home-assistant.io/u/klaasnicolaas)**.
-Or send me a message via Discord, my username is there **Mister Nicolaz**.
+If you have a specific question about my configuration send me a Private Message on the HA forum, my username over there is **[klaasnicolaas](https://community.home-assistant.io/u/klaasnicolaas)**.
+Or send me a message via Discord, my username is there **Doc Master Nicolaz**.
 If you have found something incorrect, please submit an issue here on Github and I will get it fixed.

 ## Links